studiokeywi/chic/chic/README.md

 // code where you would use chic below...
 ```

+<h2 id="browser-only">Why Browser Only?</h2>

+This is due to the nature of browser-based console methods vs server-based (eg NodeJS) console methods.
+Following the information on MDN about [styling console output] in NodeJS will result in the styling being entirely stripped, due to the lack of CSS support.

+While `Chic` is expected (but not guaranteed) to still output text to the console for NodeJS, there are no attempts to convert potentially available CSS styles into console-compatible command sequences.

+If you need something to bring styling to your NodeJS console messages, we like [`chalk`].

 ## API

 ### CSS Tagged Template Literal Logging

 > **NOTE:** If you have `Chic` embedded in a project or loaded into the browser as described above, you can run any of these examples below to see what the styled output looks like.

 `Chic` wraps around the styleable logging methods provided by the browser's `console` object, but with a tagged template.
-This syntax means that styled logging is performed in a slightly different fashion:
+This syntax means that styled logging is performed in a slightly different fashion than traditional methods:

 ```javascript
 chic.log`Hello World`;